 - Unpack and install the tiles always wear ceiling installer gloves when working in order to avoid soiling - Always install the first complete row of tiles on the longer side of the room and check whether the tile edges are in line and run parallel to the wall.
-Mark the exact tile edge with a line tied from wall to wall or with a rotating laser - Install the cut tiles in the open space remaining between the wall and the first complete row of tiles, and then install the next complete row of tiles, etc. - For the cut tiles, measure the distance from the edge of the tile to the front edge of the edge profile and add + 15 mm for the support - this is the cutting dimension - Cut the tile to size using an electric nibbler or sheet metal shears

-- Push in the cut tile at a slight angle from below between the upper edge of the edge bracket and the lower edge of the trimming, turn the front edge of the cut tile also to a slight angle relative to the front edge of the edge bracket to allow the tile to be pressed in more easily, then press the tile web into the T-rail - In the corner of the room, always install the corner tile with two cut sides first, then the cut tile alongside the corner tile
+Mark the exact tile edge with a line tied from wall to wall or with a rotating laser, ensuring that the tiles do not interlock at the corners - install precisely corner to corner - Install the cut tiles in the open space remaining between the wall and the first complete row of tiles, and then install the next complete row of tiles, etc. - For the cut tiles, measure the distance from the edge of the tile to the front edge of the edge profile and add + 15 mm for the support - this is the cutting dimension - Cut the tile to size using an electric nibbler or sheet metal shears - Push in the cut tile at a slight angle from above between the upper edge of the edge bracket and the lower edge of the trimming, turn the front edge of the cut tile also to a slight angle relative to the front edge of the edge bracket to allow the tile to be pressed in more easily, then rest the tile web on the strip grid - In the corner of the room, always install the corner tile with two cut sides first, then the cut tile alongside the corner tile